FamilySearch/GEDCOM/attribute-event-requests/INDI-event.md

 --------------------------
 ## Graduation
 ### Description
-A fact of a person's graduation from a scholast institution, may include, public, private, trade, or other schools of study.
+A fact of a person's graduation from a scholastic institution, may include, public, private, trade, or other schools of study.

 ### Value